 Water Academy is a college-level course designed to introduce the community to environmental issues and proactive solutions currently being implemented in the Niagara River watershed.
 This program builds upon the success of Buffalo Niagara Riverkeeper’s River Academy program, offering a more extensive range of learning opportunities through unique partnerships with local non-profit organizations, including the Western New York Land Conservancy and the Buffalo Audubon Society.
 Guest lecturers may include representatives from governmental agencies, community organizations and the private sector.
 Additional educational partners include Cradle Beach Camp, Earth Spirit Educational Services, Friends of Reinstein Woods, the Nature Sanctuary Society, and People United for Sustainable Housing (PUSH Buffalo).

-Dates, times, and locations: Spring Semester Water Academy will take place on Wednesday from 2:30-4:20PM, January 18th to May 10th, 2017.
-Sessions will be held at the Buffalo Niagara Riverkeeper office (721 Main Street, Buffalo, NY 14203), the East Hill Foundation (17 Island Street, North Tonawanda, NY 14120), and various field locations.
-Visit back for information about Fall Semester Water Academy.
+Dates, times, and locations: The Fall Semester Water Academy will take place on Wednesday from 4:30-6:20PM.
+Sessions will be held at the the East Hill Foundation (17 Island Street, North Tonawanda, NY 14120), and various field locations.
+Visit back for information about the Spring 2018 Semester Water Academy.

 College Course Credit: Riverkeeper has partnered with Erie Community College (ECC) to provide this program, so that course credits are available to participating students.
 ECC course credits are fully transferable to most SUNY schools.
-The course is listed as PH 122 Sec 02 and PH 123 Sec 02 and to register for course credit, visit www.ecc.edu.
+The course is listed as PH 121 Sec 51 and to register for course credit, visit www.ecc.edu.

 Questions about the course?
 Need more information before you register?
 Please contact Robbyn Drake at firstname.lastname@example.org or 852-7483 ext 12.